suent/Carpenter.AzurePipelines/docs/configuration.md

 ### Carpenter.Version.VersionFile

-The path to the VERSION file.
-This value is set by the `versionFile` parameter.
+The relative path to the VERSION file from the project root.
+Only used if versionType is SemVer.
 The default value is **VERSION**.

+### Carpenter.Version.VersionFile.Path

+The absolute path to the VERSION file.
+This value is determined during pipeline execution if versionType is SemVer.

+### Carpenter.Version.RevisionOffset

+The starting value of the revision counter.
+Only used if versionType is not None.
+The default value is **0**.

 ### Carpenter.Version.Revision

 The number of times the project has been built by this pipeline.
 This value is determined during pipeline execution.

-### Carpenter.Version.RevisionOffset

-The starting value of the revision counter.
-This value is set by the `revisionOffset` parameter.
-The default value is **0**.

 ### Carpenter.Version.Major